 "Oh, how rude of me!"
 He gasped.
 "Though I don't see much of a need to introduce myself to a girl who can't even see my face.
 I live in the house over there, right across the river."

-"My aunt's your neighbor then," I sighed with relief.
-"Lin Harugichi."
+"My aunt's your neighbour then," I sighed with relief.

 "I've never seen her out here before.
 The dock is so beautiful too.
 There's nothing quite like reading in the moonlight, wouldn't you say?"

 I snorted, "Sure, if there's actual moonlight.
+It's a new-moon.
 You can't see."

 He said it so matter-of-factly that I nearly believed him, and smiled.
 He seemed to take my happy gesture as I summons to come nearer.
 I still couldn't see his face, but I heard him breathing, and the swish of clothes as he crouched down next to me.